Roxbys/Cop-4331/README.md

 For:  Robotics enthusiasts

 Who/That: For robotics enthusiasts that find enjoyment in watching robots trace through physical mazes.
-This Robot will help the user solve complex mazes and will avoid running into obstacles.
+This Robot will help the user solve complex mazes and will avoid the walls of the maze.

 The Product: aMAZEbot